tzano/wren/README.md

 ### Getting Started

 You can find all the commands to run `Wren` in `Makefile`.
-There is a `docker-compose` files that includes all the services
+There is a `docker-compose` file to launch all the services

 - Build
 ```bash
 $ build
 ```

+alternatively, you can navigate to `docker folder`, build the images `docker-compose build` and launch the services `docker-compose up -d`

 - Check the existing containers
 ```bash